-The Croatian electric car manufacturer Rimac will take over a majority stake in VW’s noble Bugatti brand, as expected.
+The Croatian electric car manufacturer Rimac will take over a majority stake in VW’s luxury Bugatti brand, as expected.
 The German automaker group is thus parting with a brand but will continue to hold shares in the new company Bugatti-Rimac via Porsche.

 According to Porsche, a joint venture called Bugatti-Rimac is to be founded this year.
 The Rimac Group will hold 55 per cent of the shares in the joint venture, Porsche the remaining 45 per cent.
 However, the ownership situation is somewhat more complex, as Porsche also holds 24 per cent of the Rimac Group.
 In addition to CEO and founder Mate Rimac, other Rimac shareholders include Hyundai (12 per cent) and other investors.

 Neither Porsche nor Rimac are disclosing the financial scope of the deal.
 The foundation of the new company is still subject to official approvals.

 The Bugatti-Rimac joint venture, which will be based in Zagreb, will then own 100 per cent of both the Bugatti and Rimac Automobili brands.
 According to Porsche, together they will create an attractive automotive company that combines the “genes of the two strong brands Bugatti and Rimac”.
 The fact that Rimac holds a majority stake of 55 per cent is interpreted by some industry observers as meaning that nothing could restrict Mate Rimac’s creativity.